firezone/firezone/docs/docs/administer/upgrade.md

 ## Upgrading from 0.2.x to 0.3.x

-**Note**: Starting with version 0.3.0, Firezone no longer stores device private keys on the Firezone server.
+Starting with version 0.3.0, Firezone no longer stores device private keys on the Firezone server.
 Any existing devices should continue to function as-is, but you will not be able to re-download or view these configurations in the Firezone Web UI.